23-2-DSDN242/time-based-media-TaliaHope/README.md

 I am just getting caught up

 I created the flower bush background and the main components

+I have added the main components of the clock which is the three main flowers that represent hr/min/sec.

+I think the clock looks a little boring so I have added a bunch of little flowers to be the backround to represent the "flower bush".

+I have completed the purple flowers as the background.

+After some thinking, I will try to make the purple background flowers the alarm feature by making them spin when the alarm goes off.

+I have uploaded part one of my sketch.